Professor Carlos Fraenkel

 HIST 219 Jewish History: 1000-2000 (3)

-24 credits in Jewish Studies of which at least 12 are devoted to a single area of study.
+24 credits in Jewish Studies of which at least 3-4 courses are ideally devoted to a single area of study.
 (See the list of courses divided by Areas of Study.)

-6 credits reflecting an advanced level of competence in either Hebrew or Yiddish chosen from the following:
+6 credits reflecting an advanced level of competence in either Hebrew or Yiddish.